Skip to Content

 Those beautiful fall colors in Vermont sustain me through a winter that is always long and cold and often bleak and grey.

-I’d love to share some of the things to do in Vermont in the fall before winter opens up a whole new set of opportunities.
+I’d love to share some of the best places to visit in Vermont in the fall before winter opens up a whole new set of opportunities.

-I’m based in Southern Vermont, which is a road-trippers paradise, but the whole state deserves some serious explorations.
+I’m based in Southern Vermont, which is a road-trippers paradise, but the whole state deserves some serious exploration.

-This guide explores quintessential Vermont fall foliage activities that visitors won’t want to miss and all the best places and things to do in Vermont in the fall.
+This guide explores quintessential Vermont fall foliage destinations that visitors won’t want to miss, as well as some unique and beautiful spots that fly under the radar.

 Psst… Did you know that we run a Facebook group dedicated to all the best things to do in Vermont?
 It’s particularly active in the fall, as that’s the busiest season in Vermont for tourists.
 Join the group to ask questions, share photos, and immerse yourself in all things Vermont.